As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 60. Photo Sharing Websites (Flickr, Facebook, etc.)

 You can gain inspiration from more than just text.
-Sometimes a photo can spark an idea.
+Sometimes a photo can spark content ideas.
 I like Flickr, but Facebook galleries can work, too.

 61. Business Executives and Leaders